FerrGusttavo/FerrGusttavo/README.md

 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/gustavoaugustof/)
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?style=for-the-badge&logo=Instagram&logoColor=white)](https://www.instagram.com/ferrgusttavo/)

-Hailing from the interior of the Paraíba backlands in Northeast Brazil, I am a technology enthusiast with a strong passion for all things tech.
-My ardor for the field is unmistakable, always seeking to enhance my skills and swiftly absorb new knowledge.

 My journey in the world of technology encompasses various domains, including programming in languages like C#, Python, and JavaScript, as well as proficiency in web development using HTML and CSS.
 My expertise extends to the realm of DevOps and Linux-based systems, where I consistently strive to optimize processes.

 Currently, I am pursuing a degree in Systems Analysis and Development at PUC Minas, with an expected completion date in June 2024.